escherba/python-cityhash/README.md

 The vanilla CityHash functions (under `cityhash` module) do not take advantage of SSE4.2.
 Instead, one can use the `cityhashcrc` module provided with this package which exposes 128- and 256-bit CRC functions that do harness SSE4.2.
-These functions are very fast, and beat `FarmHash128` on speed (FarmHash does not include a 256-bit function).
-Since FarmHash is the intended successor of CityHash, I would be careful before using the CityHash-CRC functions, however, and would verify whether they provide sufficient randomness for your intended application.
+These functions are very fast, and even beat `FarmHash128` on speed (FarmHash does not include a 256-bit function).
+Before using the CityHash-CRC functions, however, you may want to check that they provide sufficient randomness for your intended application.

 ## Development